rexresearch

 outside.
 In this case energy is transferred from the ocean to

 the bulge wave which grows along the length of the tube.
-At the
+At

-end of the tube a piston or other means is used to capture the
+the end of the tube a piston or other means is used to capture

-energy of the bulge wave and generate useful power.
+the energy of the bulge wave and generate useful power.

-Many prior wave energy
+Many prior wave energy inventions

-elastic walls the distensibility of the tube can readily be
+walls the distensibility of the tube can readily be

 controlled.